RaffaBux/LiBrGUI/readme.md

 # LiBrGUI

-All the inputs refer to water's (H2O) properties.
+All the inputs refer to lithium bromide and water liquid solution's properties.

 ## How to run